Earth Travel Reviews Home

 Click here for London weather forecast and monthly averages, local maps and directions, restaurant reviews, and more.

-London England United Kingdom Vacation Travel
+London, England, United Kingdom Vacation Travel

 When to go?

 Tourism in London never really slows, but if there is a time you can call the high season, it would be April through October; holidays are very busy as well.
-Take one part hot summer, one part tourist, and one part no air conditioning in many venues, stir well, and you've got yourself an uncomfortable situation.
+Take one part hot summer, one part tourist, and one part no air conditioning in many venues, stir well, and you have got yourself an uncomfortable situation.
 Head for London in spring to beat the heat and stroll through the many gardens and parks in full bloom.
 Autumn is an equally pleasant time to explore London, unlike winter which is often rainy, overcast and cold.
 While historically accurate, fog in London is not an issue as it once was.
 It can occasionally be seen early on winter mornings, but typically disappears by mid-morning.

 Where to stay?